Global trace formula for ultra-differentiable Anosov flows: Ruelle resonances are intrinsic

 where $r$ is any small enough positive real number so that $\sigma\p{X} \cap \overline{\mathbb{D}}\p{\lambda,r} = \set{\lambda}$, is finite (this rank is by definition the algebraic multiplicity of $\lambda$).

-Now, if $X$ is bounded we define the \emph{essential spectral radius} of $X$ as the infimum of $\rho > 0$ such that the intersection of $\sigma\p{X}$ with $\set{z \in \C : \va{z} > \rho}$ contains only eigenvalues of finite multiplicity. \end{df}
+Now, if $X$ is bounded we define the \emph{essential spectral radius} of $X$ as the infimum of $\rho > 0$ such that the intersection of $\sigma\p{X}$ with $\set{z \in \C : \va{z} > \rho}$ contains only isolated eigenvalues of finite multiplicity. \end{df}

 \begin{lm} Let $\B$ be a Hausdorff topological vector space.
-Let $\B_1$ and $\B_2$ be Banach spaces continuously included in $\B$.
-Let $L : \B \to \B$ be a continous linear map that preserves $\B_1$ and $\B_2$.
+Let $\B_1$ and $\B_2$ be Banach spaces continuously included in $\B$ such that $\B_1 \cap \B_2$ is dense both in $\B_1$ and in $\B_2$.
+Let $L : \B \to \B$ be a continuous linear map that preserves $\B_1$ and $\B_2$.
 Assume that the maps induced by $L$ on $\B_1$ and $\B_2$ are bounded operators whose essential spectral radius is smaller than some number $\rho >0$.
 Then the eigenvalues in $\set{z \in \C : \va{z} > \rho}$ coincide.
 Furthermore, the corresponding generalized eigenspaces coincide and are contained in $\B_1 \cap \B_2$. \end{lm}

 Applying Lemma~\ref{lmesr} to the resolvent of $X$, we may prove the two following lemmas.
 Lemma~\ref{lmdefres} asserts that Ruelle resonances are well-defined, while Lemma~\ref{lmresgen} ensures that the spectrum of $X$ acting on the space $\h$ given by Theorem~\ref{thmmain} coincides with the Ruelle spectrum (recall Definition \ref{defresonances}).
 The proofs of Lemmas \ref{lmdefres} and~\ref{lmresgen} are very similar and consequently we will only prove Lemma~\ref{lmresgen}, in order to show that there are no particular difficulties when working with unusual classes of regularity.